Mahmoud v. Taylor

 Mahmoud v.
-Taylor, 606 U.S. ___ (2025), is a United States Supreme Court case about parents who wished to opt their children out of instruction involving LGBTQ-themed storybooks in a Maryland public school system.
+Taylor, 606 U.S. 522 (2025), is a landmark United States Supreme Court decision about parents who wished to opt their children out of instruction involving LGBTQ-themed storybooks in a Maryland public school system.
 The Court held that the school district's policy of not permitting opt-outs violated the parents' right to free exercise of religion under the First Amendment.

 Background

 In November 2022, the Montgomery County Board of Education in Maryland approved several LGBTQ-inclusive children's books as supplemental curriculum for its language arts program.
 One book was added for each year from pre-kindergarten through fifth grade.
 Montgomery County Public Schools (MCPS) teachers were not required to use any of the new materials.

 At first, the schools notified parents before the books would be used, and accommodated requests to have their children excused; then, in March 2023, the school district changed the policy, no longer allowing opt-outs "for any reason".
 Lawyers for the school system said the "growing number of opt-out requests gave rise to three related concerns: high student absenteeism, the infeasibility of administering opt-outs across classrooms and schools, and the risk of exposing students who believe the storybooks represent them and their families to social stigma and isolation."
 MCPS said it decided to stop the opt-outs because it was receiving too many requests not based on religion.

 Three sets of parents sued Montgomery County's school board and Superintendent Thomas Taylor, alleging their First Amendment and due process rights were violated.
 The lead plaintiffs, Tamer Mahmoud and Enas Barakat, were Muslim and had a son in elementary school.
 Additional plaintiffs were Chris and Melissa Persak, who were Roman Catholic and had two elementary-age children, Jeff and Svitlana Roman, who were Roman Catholic and Ukrainian Orthodox and had an elementary-age son, and parents-rights group "Kids First".